Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 • They’re suitable for those who can step over small thresholds

-Not sure whether a roll-in or walk-in shower is the better fit?
+Not sure whether a roll-in or walk-in tub is the better fit?
 This side-by-side comparison highlights the key differences so you can make a confident choice.

 Threshold No curb (completely level) Small step-in curb